InquilineKea/oldgithub/_posts/longevityguide.md

 Wear N95/N99 masks when on the subways or near major roadways.
 Thomas Talheim has a blog (smartairfilters.com) showing that even low-levels of PM1/PM2.5 found in American cities (even NYC/Chicago) are enough to increase inflammation/irritability levels.
 Do not live within 300 years of a major arterial roadway (esp one populated by trucks or diesel-emitting vehicles).
 The best air quality is found in US/Canada/ocean-touching areas of Europe.

 Taking rapamycin + metformin + acarbose may also get you in CR-ish similar states, though there are some effects of CR (eg reduced acetyl-CoA levels or reduced ETC flux) that this combination may not simulate.
+Most of the smartest aging scientists i know are more bullish on rapamycin than metformin, though they synergize when taken together.

 Get regular tracking of all metabolites (the more comprehensive the metabolite panel, the better - try to get metabolon or SomaLogic panels if you can, or whatever is used by the Wyss-Corey lab).
 I found out I was plasmalogen-deficient by getting OpenCures, and NAD+ deficient by getting a jinfiniti NAD+ test.